awsdocs/amazon-cognito-developer-guide/doc_source/facebook.md

 credentialsProvider.setLogins(logins);
 ```

 The Facebook login process initializes a singleton session in its SDK\.
 The Facebook session object contains an OAuth token that Amazon Cognito uses to generate AWS credentials for your authenticated end user\.
-Amazon Cognito also uses the token to check against your user database for the existence of a user matching this particular Facebook identity\.
+Amazon Cognito also uses the token to check against your user database for the existence of a user that matches this particular Facebook identity\.
 If the user already exists, the API returns the existing identifier\.
-Otherwise a new identifier is returned\.
-Identifiers are automatically cached by the client SDK on the local device\.
+Otherwise, the API returns a new identifier\.
+The client SDK automatically caches identifiers on the local device\.

 **Note**
-After setting the logins map, you must make a call to `refresh` or `get` to actually get the AWS credentials\.
+After you set the logins map, make a call to `refresh` or `get` to retrieve the AWS credentials\.

 ### iOS \- Objective\-C<a name="using-facebook-1.ios-objc"></a>

- To add Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/ios) to integrate the Facebook SDK into your application\.
+To add Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/ios) and integrate the Facebook SDK into your application\.
 Then add a [Login with Facebook button](https://developers.facebook.com/docs/facebook-login/ios) to your user interface\.
 The Facebook SDK uses a session object to track its state\.
 Amazon Cognito uses the access token from this session object to authenticate the user and bind them to a unique Amazon Cognito identity pools \(federated identities\)\.

- To provide the Facebook access token to Amazon Cognito, implement the [AWSIdentityProviderManager](https://docs.aws.amazon.com/AWSiOSSDK/latest/Protocols/AWSIdentityProviderManager.html) protocol\.
+To provide the Facebook access token to Amazon Cognito, implement the [https://github.com/aws-amplify/aws-sdk-ios](https://github.com/aws-amplify/aws-sdk-ios) protocol\.

- In the implementation of the `logins` method, return a dictionary containing `AWSIdentityProviderFacebook`\.
-This dictionary acts as the key and the current access token from the authenticated Facebook user as the value, as shown in the following code example\.
+When you implement the `logins` method, return a dictionary that contains `AWSIdentityProviderFacebook`\.
+This dictionary acts as the key, and the current access token from the authenticated Facebook user acts as the value, as shown in the following code example\.

 ```
 - (AWSTask<NSDictionary<NSString *, NSString *> *> *)logins {